 Roofing including Roof Space

 Repair Category 2

-Notes The roof tiles appear original.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+Staining which appears consistent with condensation is evident within the roof space.
+This can often be alleviated by improving ventilation but more detailed advice will be available from a roofing contractor.

+There are droppings in the roof space.

+There appears to be an active wasp byke to one of the dormers.

 Rainwater Fittings

-Repair Category
+Repair Category 1

 Notes No significant defects evident.

 Main Walls

-Repair Category
+Repair Category 1

-Notes No significant defects evident.
+Notes Some base course rendering is damaged.